 Semester in Edinburgh offers a range of University-owned housing in the center of the city and within easy reach of the campus.
 From your ”flat,” you can easily reach shops, restaurants, cafés, bars, cinemas, and sports facilities.
 You’ll share your flat and its kitchen, living room, and bathroom with four to eight other students, but you’ll have your own bedroom.

-- Private room with full bed, closet, desk and bathroom
+- Private room with full bed, closet, desk and en-suite bathroom

 - Standard kitchen appliances including a microwave, oven, and refrigerator

 - Upon arrival, you’ll be issued a “bedding pack”—linens and a pillow.